- Rules of debate at meetings

 - a.
 Requests for information held by the council shall be handled in accordance with the council’s policy in respect of handling requests under the Freedom of Information Act 2000, the Data Protection Act 1998 and GDPR May 2017.

 - b.
-Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the Chairman and Vice-Chairman of the Council or relevant committee.
+Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the Chairperson and Vice-Chairperson of the Council or relevant committee.
 They shall have the power to do anything to facilitate compliance with the Freedom of Information Act 2000.

 23. Relations with the press/media